It's been a few years since my Pacific Crest Trail thru-hike, and the gear in my pack has changed dramatically.

 41 oz (1.162 kg) – $235 US

-I have yet to make the leap to tarps, and so for now I would have to go with the Mountain Hardwear Ghost UL 1 as my shelter on the PCT.
-This thing can be set up practically anywhere and will keep you dry should you encounter a summer thunderstorm.
+I have yet to make the leap to tarps, and so for now I would have to go with the Big Agnes Copper Spur 2 Platinum as my shelter on the PCT.
+This thing is a palace.
+There are lighter shelters out there, but I love the comfort that a two-person shelter offers.
 However, if you don't feel the need for an enclosed, freestanding tent, then there are other lighter options available.

 Therm-a-Rest NeoAir Xlite